bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/journal2.md

 Since soldering together the motor and servo controllers [last week] ({{ site.url }}/beaglecar/2014-04-11-journal1.html), I've been continuing to test the circuit and finish up some components.
-Last time I finished the motor contoller section and soldered together the servo connections as well as the power and ground for the IMU.
+Last time I finished the motor controller section and soldered together the servo connections as well as the power and ground for the IMU.
 This week I've added in the final components for the limit switches (pull up resistors) as well as the data connections.

-Built into this build process is a constant test and debug cycle.
-The first time I plugged in the circuit I actually shorted the power supply (PSU).
+Built into this process is a constant test and debug cycle.
+The first time I plugged in the circuit I actually shorted my power supply (PSU).
 I got a pinching tingling feeling (electric shock) and broke the fuses in the 5v and ground lines in the PSU.
 I had to replace the fuses and check for more shorts before finishing the motor controller.